Jaxydog/crafty_novels/README.md

 A `crafty_novels::syntax::TokenList` represents an entire work by holding arrays of those `Token`s and `Metadata` tokens.

-Structs that implement the `crafty_novels::LexicalTokenizer` trait take input (`impl std::io::Read` or `&str`) in their format's syntax and parse it into a `TokenList`.
+Structs that implement the `crafty_novels::Tokenize` trait take input (`impl std::io::Read` or `&str`) in their format's syntax and parse it into a `TokenList`.